Rob-ot/lobal/README.md

 ## How it works

-The first time you add a shim local will create a .lobal_shims folder in your home folder and add that folder to your PATH by modifying your .bash_profile, .profile, or .bashrc file.
+The first time you add a shim local will create a .lobal_shims folder in your home folder and add that folder to your PATH by modifying your .bashrc, .bash_profile, or .profile file.

 Shims are just tiny shell scripts that are added to the .lobal_shims folder.
 The shim scripts just run `lobal exec` passing your module name, ex: `lobal exec coffee`.